DisableGraphics/Korai/README.md

   - **CBZ/ZIP** files
   - **CBR/RAR** files
   - **Folders with images inside**
+  - **MangaDex**: As Korai uses WebKitGTK, a browser engine, it can load manga web pages

 Korai supports these types of images:
   - **PNG** files